Testing definition files

 The then bloc contains :

-• fields_to_ignore: fields to ignore in the assertions.
+fields_to_ignore: fields to ignore in the assertions.
 This field takes a pattern and a regex.
-Sometimes, some fields are calculated at runtime like an ingestion date, and we want to ignore it in the assertions.
+Sometimes, some fields are calculated at runtime like an ingestion date, and we want to ignore it in the assertions.actual: embedded SQL query to execute and testactual_file_path: separate file containing the SQL query to execute and testexpected: embedded expected data for the assertions in a Json form with an arrayexpected_file_path: separate file containing the expected data for the assertions in a Json form with an array

-⚠️ the actual and actual_file_path should not be passed at the same time. if it's the case actual will be prioritized. ⚠️ the expected and expected_file_path should not be passed at the same time. if it's the case expected will be prioritized.
+⚠️ the actual and actual_file_path should not be passed at the same time. if it's the case actual will be prioritized.

 The assertion types